 The tragedy of the Syrian war caused the celebrated cooking traditions of this Middle Eastern food nation to spread across Europe.
 And in Berlin, a city famous for its Middle Eastern and Levantine cuisine, Syrian food didn’t really play a role until the first wave of Syrian refugee-opened restaurants started appearing around 2015.

-“Like a culinary wildfire, the celebrated cooking traditions of this Middle Eastern food nation have spread across Europe.”
+“The celebrated cooking traditions of this Middle Eastern food nation have spread across Europe.”

-Malakeh is from Damaskus herself and while a lot of the food at her restaurant is based on the cuisine of the Syrian capital, the full menu is really an homage to Syrian cuisine as a whole (especially Aleppo style) alongside Malakeh’s own creations.
-The foods and ingredients of her new home Berlin have inspired her to conceive dishes that draw inspiration from all kitchens she encountered here, like the Shish Belfakhar, an intricate mixture of grilled chicken with Aleppo peppers, spices and fries baked in a flatbread-covered tray.
-At the table, the dough cover is cut open and the subsequent release of steam form the chicken and the peppers will fill the room with delight.
-Other classical dishes include Jebet Altajer, the “Trader’s pockets”: Sensational deep fried pita bread filled with chickpeas, peppers, cheese, corn, mushrooms and sesame sauce.
+Malakeh is from Damascus and while a lot of the food at her restaurant is based on the cuisine of the Syrian capital, the full menu is really an homage to Syrian cuisine as a whole (especially Aleppo-style) alongside some of Malakeh’s own creations.
+The foods and ingredients of her new home Berlin have inspired her to conceive dishes that draw inspiration from all kitchens she encountered here.
+Just like the Shish Belfakhar, an intricate mixture of grilled chicken with Aleppo peppers, spices and fries baked in a flatbread-covered tray.
+At the table, the dough cover is cut open and the subsequent release of steam from the chicken and the peppers will fill the room with delight.
+Classic dishes include Jebet Altajer or ‘trader’s pockets’: Sensational deep-fried pita bread filled with chickpeas, peppers, cheese, corn, mushrooms and sesame sauce.

-“..the food at her restaurant is based on the cuisine of the Syrian capital…an homage to Syrian cuisine as a whole”
+“..the food at her restaurant is an homage to Syrian cuisine as a whole”